LeetLLM

 Tier 2: LLM policy judge (<200ms)

-For the 5-10% of content that is "uncertain" (e.g., potential hate speech vs. reclaimed slurs, or news reporting vs. glorification of violence), we invoke an LLM.
+For the 5-10% of content that's "uncertain" (for example, potential hate speech versus reclaimed slurs, or news reporting versus glorification of violence), we use an LLM[1].

-State-of-the-art systems now use specialized safety models like Llama Guard 3[3] or ShieldGemma[4], which are fine-tuned specifically for instruction-following moderation tasks.
+State-of-the-art systems now use specialized safety models like Qwen3.5 (a multimodal open-source model) or ShieldGemma[2] that are fine-tuned specifically for instruction-following moderation tasks.

 Instead of generic training, we inject the current policy definitions directly into the context.
 This makes the system "policy-aware" and allows for immediate rule changes without retraining.
 The code block below illustrates a system prompt containing the exact policy rules.
-It outputs a structured JSON decision based on these guidelines.
+It serves as the instruction template for the Tier 2 LLM.
+The template takes the user's content as an input variable and instructs the model to output a structured JSON decision with an explicit reasoning chain.

 text